|

 Opened: 1912

-13 no-hitters; 9 thrown by the Red Sox and 4 by the visiting team
+14 no-hitters; 9 thrown by the Red Sox and 5 by the other team

 No-Hit Notes for Fenway Park:

-Although a perfect game has never been thrown here, Ernie Shore was originally credited with one after he relieved Babe Ruth in their combined no-hitter on 6/23/1917.
+Although a perfect game has never been thrown here, Ernie Shore was originally credited with one after he relieved Babe Ruth in their combined no-hitter on 6/23/1917, which was the first combined no-hitter in major league history.
 In that game, Ruth walked the leadoff batter then was ejected.
 Shore came in and, after the leadoff man was caught stealing, he retired the next 26 batters.
 Shore was credited with a perfect game for 74 years -- until 1991, when MLB redefined what constituted a perfect game.

 Great American Ball Park